yilalalalala/Information_Theory_Project/README.md

 ## Reproducing Results

 Notebooks are designed for Google Colab (A100/V100).
 Each notebook is self-contained — install dependencies in the first cell, then run sequentially.
 Cached results are saved as CSV alongside each notebook.

+Cached results (per-model Δₙ measurements, counting-task accuracies, and generated figures) are stored in `RC_and_counting_results/` for reproducibility, so figures in the report can be regenerated without rerunning model inference.

 ## Reference